AbhijayUpadhyay/videogame-sales-analysis/README.md

 ---
 This project analyzes and visualizes data to provide actionable insights for video game developers, publishers, and distributors to optimize sales strategies, enhance customer reach, and boost revenue.

+### Demo
+- Here's the link to our video for the project: https://youtu.be/skJIfz-B4ZI

 ### Contributors:
 - Abhijay Upadhyay - au143
 - Luke Fernandez - lmf232